 Speak with Drs.
 Laurie Sorrenson, OD, FAAO, Eric Hammond, OD, & Dipa Kodukula, OD to learn how to care for your lenses and avoid developing GPC.
 If you’re susceptible to getting GPC, make sure to schedule follow-up visits with Drs.
 Laurie Sorrenson, OD, FAAO, Eric Hammond, OD, & Dipa Kodukula, OD.

 Although the chances are much lower than in conventional contact lenses, giant papillary conjunctivitis may at times develop with scleral lenses due to potential lens surface debris buildup.
 For those with allergies, it is ideal to use a peroxide cleaning solution as it provides in-depth disinfection.

 Make sure to regularly visit Drs.
-Laurie Sorrenson, OD, FAAO, Eric Hammond, OD, & Dipa Kodukula, OD to have your cornea monitored in order to prevent GPC from worsening or recurring.Lakeline Vision Source's Scleral Lens & Keratoconus Center is dedicated to helping patients from the Austin, Cedar Park, Brushy Creek, Round Rock,and throughout Texas enjoy great vision and comfort with scleral lenses.
+Laurie Sorrenson, OD, FAAO, Eric Hammond, OD, & Dipa Kodukula, OD to have your cornea monitored in order to prevent GPC from worsening or recurring.Our practice serves patients from Austin, Cedar Park, Brushy Creek, and Round Rock, Texas and surrounding communities.